S167-2025/course-repo/README.md

 Session A, Tue. & Thur., May 26–Jul 27

 Instructed by Mianwei Wang (mianwei.wang@yale.edu / mianwei.wang@gmail.com)
-TA by Hasti Kasraei Roudborde (hasti.kasraeiroudborde@yale.edu)
+TA by Hasti Kasraei (hasti.kasraeiroudborde@yale.edu)

 ---
 ### Welcome to the class!